DebalekhaChakraborty/AirSense/docs/PHASE_00_FOUNDATION_RECORD.md

 - Debian 12 offers no `python3.6` package; no pyenv is installed; disk headroom is insufficient for a source interpreter build.

-**Impact.** Phases 3–12 cannot be executed in a period-authentic environment on this host.
+**Impact (as assessed in Phase 0).** Phases 3–12 cannot be executed in a period-authentic environment on this host.
 The foundation itself is unaffected — it was built with the standard library only.

+**Impact (revised after Phase 0A).** Phases 3–12 are unblocked.
+They must be run with `~/micromamba/envs/airsense-v1-2019/bin/python`, never with the host system interpreter, which still reports `HOST-COMPATIBILITY WARNING`.

 **Resolution options** (environment-level, outside this phase): grant this user Docker daemon access and run `python:3.6`-based image; or free disk